 Ann also always needs to be able to see all the changes in your supply chain.
 As Gartner puts it: “Any digital twin must be synchronized with the real world to be a twin, rather than just a model.”* This ties in with the concept of agile planning.
 Agility in planning refers to how easily changes to the supply chain can be picked up by the digital twin.
 If you tell Ann that you are adding a machine to one of your plants you don’t want her to say: “Hold up, that wasn’t there when you first explained the layout to me.
 Could you please explain your whole supply chain to me again?”
 Instead, you want her to quickly adapt the digital twin.

 Some planning systems take this concept even further, allowing the system to dynamically detect inaccuracies in the digital twin and suggest appropriate changes to the model.
-At OMP our continuous data improvement track, abbreviated to CDI, is a digital twin that adapts itself to fit the data more accurately.
+At OMP our continuous data improvement track, also called Data Genie, is a digital twin that adapts itself to fit the data more accurately.
 For example, it uses machine learning techniques to calculate and change machine rates based on production data.

 Now that Ann knows what your supply chain looks like, you want her to make suggestions on what planning decisions you should take.
 For that, you equip her with smart solver algorithms and AI technology.
 Resilient planning means that these algorithms are designed in such a way that disruptions to the supply chain or unexpected changes don’t have a massive effect on the resulting plan.
 In our example, this basically makes sure Ann isn’t too skittish, and that she doesn’t want to completely overhaul her plan once something unexpected happens.
 In practice, this is achieved using a combination of forecasting and data analysis methods to try to predict these disruptions as well as allowing the algorithm to place buffers to dampen their effects.